thanos-io/thanos/docs/operating/cross-cluster-tls-communication.md

               serviceName: monitoring-rancher-monitor-prometheus
               servicePort: 10901
 ```

 ## Summary

 This has outlined a scenario, potential solution and a collection of example configurations.
-After implementing a setup like this you can expect to be able to have a central Thanos instance that can access sidecars, storegateway's, receivers through standard unsecured HTTP etc. while simultaneously accessing resources (sidecars etc.) located externally in a secure fashion using client-cert authentication and HTTPS/TLS encryption.
+After implementing a setup like this you can expect to be able to have a central Thanos instance that can access sidecars, store gateway's, receivers through standard unsecured gRPC etc. while simultaneously accessing resources (e.g StoreAPIs of sidecars etc.) located externally in a secure fashion using client-cert authentication and HTTPS/TLS encryption.